A Creative Approach to Building Culturally Competent Leaders

 Guest blog by, Mark Horoszowski, co-founder & CEO, Moving Worlds

 Ricardo, a senior product marketing manager at Microsoft is a high performer.
-With many years at Microsoft he’s had a diversity of roles helping him gain valuable experience and be a more valuable team member.
+With many years at Microsoft, he’s had a number of diverse roles, helping him gain valuable experience and be a more valuable team member.

 Microsoft is not alone in offering skills-based volunteering programs (aka Experteering) to its employees as a way to engage employees while developing their leadership capabilities.
 And, for those that are using it as a way to develop culturally competent winners, tend to share some key lessons that companies can harness.
 And while Microsoft sends it employees overseas, and many individuals even pursue international projects on their own, you can find stretch growth experiences for your team that also contribute to the greater good at home, too.

 Set clear goals

 While volunteering is altruistic, it does have many benefits to the volunteer, too, so be sure to design experiences that align with your company’s, team’s, and the individual’s goals.
 Make sure that your employees set goals on what they hope to learn and how they hope to grow.
 Doing this with a manger-facilitated conversation is a great way to start.

 Whether employees are volunteering in a different part of the city, country, or overseas, they’ll be interacting with people that are culturally different on account of diverse personal and professional backgrounds.
 Cultural understanding is critical to building a healthy volunteering partnership, and so, before any work starts, taking the time to explore those differences will help build a more productive partnership.
 Before starting this experience, volunteers should take a cultural assessment (like Aperian Global’s GlobeSmart Profile to recognize their own strengths and tendencies.

 Be intentional about finding a skills-based volunteering project that fosters growth